helloiamoliver/11ty-japan/posts/day-4-exploring-tokyo.md

 After a rest over lunch, we went to the Meiji-jingu shrine.
 This was nestled in the middle of beautiful woodland, and the light was truly stunning.

 ![](/japan/media/1000018927.jpg)
 From here, we visited the famous Shibuya crossing, and watched from the station as people scrambled across the concrete like hundreds of ants.
-I was also excited to see the statue to Haku-san, in honour of the dog who continued to go to the station to wait after his owner's death.
+I was also excited to see the statue to Hachikō-san, in honour of the dog who continued to go to the station to wait after his owner's death.

 ![](/japan/media/1000018946.jpg)
 ![](/japan/media/1000018960.jpg)